wubshet-kebede/nylos-helpdesk/README.md

 # Nylos Helpdesk

-A compact internal issue and ticket tracker built for the Nylos  Software Developer technical assessment.

-The application allows team members to create, assign, update, and track support tickets, move tickets through a defined status workflow, and discuss tickets through comments.

-> Status: Backend architecture scaffolded.
-Core features are in progress.
+A modern internal helpdesk and issue-tracking platform for creating, assigning, tracking, and resolving support tickets through a structured workflow.

+Built as a technical assessment project with a focus on clean architecture, modular boundaries, server-side business rules, and a responsive React dashboard.

 ## Tech stack